AmeetR/coding-in-parallel/README.md

 Autonomous, AST-guided bug-fixing with deterministic orchestration and transactional no-regression (TNR) execution.
 Designed for on-demand evaluation against SWE-bench Verified.

-This agent localizes likely fault spans using AST and signals from failing tests, investigates suspects in parallel with read-only probes, plans 2–4 atomic landmarks, proposes small diffs, validates them against strict gates, and commits only if the transaction does not regress.
+This agent localizes likely fault spans using AST and signals from failing tests, investigates suspects in parallel with sandboxed probes, fuses evidence into a single failure pattern, plans 1–3 atomic landmarks, proposes small diffs, validates them against strict gates, and commits only if the transaction does not regress (µ non‑worsening, tests green).
 If a candidate fails gates, it is rolled back and the search continues.

 ## Table of contents